 What we don’t: Generic fit; not a performance piece.

-Like the Apex Bionic 2 and Marmot Gravity above, the Columbia Ascender is geared toward everyday use and not necessarily for summiting mountains.
-If you want a softshell for daily wear from fall through spring or quick jaunts in the snow, the Ascender is just about perfect.
-It’s priced right at $115, and matches up well with the Apex and Gravity in comfort and durability, with a fleece-lined interior and sturdy shell.
+Like the Apex Bionic and Marmot Gravity above, the Columbia Ascender is geared toward everyday use and not necessarily for summiting mountains.
+If you want a softshell for daily wear from fall through spring or quick jaunts in the snow, the Ascender is just about ideal.
+It’s priced right and matches up well with the Apex and Gravity in durability and warmth, with a sturdy shell and fleece-lined interior.

 What are you giving up at the Ascender's budget-friendly price?
 The fit is pretty generic, but you can squeeze a midlayer underneath or wear it over a dress shirt to and from the office.
 And don’t expect it to keep up if you’re working hard, but you probably already knew that by checking the price.
 On the topic of price, we often see the Ascender on a significant discount (sometimes half off or more), which makes it an even better value.